 If you’ve made the commitment to start or grow your family, chances are you know the excitement, stress, joy, and fear that come along with the decision.
 These feelings are closely followed by an array of questions regarding your finances and how to raise a child in general, that never seem to disappear.

 From the moment your child enters your life, they will be a constant thought, worry, source of love and pride, and time commitment as you strive to provide them with the best life possible.
-When most people think about having children, they don’t think about the long-term costs that come with them, and many are surprised to find that according to this report from the Department of Agriculture, it will cost $233,610 for a middle-income family to raise a child born in 2015 through the age of 17.
+When most people think about having children, they don’t think about the long-term costs that come with them, and many are surprised to find it will cost $233,610 for a middle-income family to raise a child born in 2015 through the age of 17.
 That’s over a quarter of a million dollars that we’re spending on these bundles of joy!

 There are standard financial modifications that need to be made when we first bring a child home, but there are often many overlooked expenses along the way.
 Afterall, it gets challenging to picture life 18 years into the future when we’re trying to survive on limited sleep with a newborn.